justinribeiro/blog-pwa/hugo/content/chronicle/2018-01-30-when-autism-appears.md

 ## Acceptance, no sorrow required

 Eve and Bell make me laugh and smile every day.
 I watch their big sister Alli teach them the piano and their joy explode through music.
-I see Monica teach them science though experiments and see their wonder looking through a microscope.
+I see Monica teach them science through experiments and see their wonder looking through a microscope.
 I see their deep empathy for those in pain and I see their explosive anger when things in the world are not fair.

 My twins are on the autism spectrum.
 My silence is shattered, my denial long since past.
 I no longer fret on the term, but instead seek to understand their viewpoint in the world.